mark-apn/challenge-2022/README.md

 Link: add invite link

 # How to setup locally

 ## Setup database

 - Clone the repo
 - Make sure you have `docker` and `docker-compose` installed (https://docs.docker.com/get-docker/)
 - Navigate to the root of the project
-- Build all containers `docker-compose build`
+- Build all containers `docker-compose build` and after that bring them all up `docker-compose up`
+- Now all containers are made we can stop them with ctrl+c
 - For local you only need the puzzle_db container.
 Bring it up with this command `docker start puzzle_db`.
 - Navigate to http://localhost:50001
 - Here you should see the RethinkDB management interface.